ChristopheVdE/Puzzle-solver/README.md

       - gives all correct values a grey cube-background
       - disables selection of the correct values so that they cant be changed anymore.
   - automatic highlighting of the selcted cube, row and column

+  Usage:
+    - Left mouse button: select a cube in which to add values of which you are certain
+    - Right mouse button: select a cube in which to add TEMPORARY values (values of which you aren't certain)
+    - Delete or ".": remove all values from teh selected cube

   Board generation can take a while depending on the selected board size.